wp-plugins/mysmark/README.txt

 == Description ==

-This is a WordPress plugin which allows users to comment and to give emotional feedbacks about your posts through MySmark services.
-[MySmark](https://www.mysmark.com/ "MySmark")
+This is a WordPress plugin which allows users to comment and to give emotional feedbacks about your posts through [MySmark services](https://www.mysmark.com/ "MySmark").
+*Note*: you will need to send an email to besmark@b-smark.com to get your credentials (it's free!) .

 == Installation ==

 In order to get this plugin to work properly you need to obtain MySmark OAuth credentials (necessary to use MySmark APIs).
+Register to [MySmark](https://www.mysmark.com "MySmark.com") and send us an email ([besmark@b-smark.com](mailto:besmark@b-smark.com "besmark@b-smark.com")) asking for your credentials. (it's free!).
-Register to mysmark.com, go to the business account page and click API access, it will provide your credentials (OAuth client ID and OAuth client secret).
+Go to the business account page after you'll have received our reply and click API access it will provide your credentials (OAuth client ID and OAuth client secret).

 Now simply move the files from this archive into YOUR_WORDPRESS_PATH/wp-content/plugins/MySmark (please pay attention to capital letters) if you've downloaded the .zip package or install it directly from your Wordpress page.

 Open your Wordpress administrator page and activate the MySmark plugin.
 You're almost done.
 Go to the MySmark control panel or click on the link provided by the warning in your admin pages, insert your OAuth credentials you created before and that's it, your Wordpress posts are